jacastillo8/Blockchain_Manager/README.md

 # Blockchain Manager
-This repository contains the source code to build and operate a Hyperledger Fabric blockchain.
+This repository contains the source code to build and operate a Hyperledger Fabric blockchain in Ubuntu 18 and up.
 The manager uses a REST service to generate, interact and manage Hyperledger Fabric blockchains and its deployed smart contracts.
 The presented tool has the capability to also operate under ARM processors by utilizing most of the fabric containers developed by [chinyati](https://github.com/chinyati/Hyperledger-Fabric-ARM64-images).

 ## Steps to Operate the Tool
 1. Download and install the programs below to run the fabric network.